 Seeds for ‘Casper’ are available in packets of various sizes from Eden Brothers.

 Staying in Europe, but moving from France to Italy, ‘Clara’ is an Italian hybrid that produces a prolific harvest in 65-70 days.

-The early maturing, bright and creamy fruits of ‘Clara’ are cylindrical in shape, reaching 6-7 inches long and 4-5 inches wide.
+The early maturing, bright and creamy fruits of ‘Clara’ are cylindrical in shape, reaching six to seven inches long and four to five inches wide.

 With thin skin that bruises easily, you’ll want to use the fruits quickly once they are ripe.

 ‘Clara’ eggplant have a mild taste with nutty undertones, and a meaty, creamy texture.

 As you may have noticed with ‘Caspar,’ references to ghosts abound among pale vegetable varieties.
 ‘Ghostbuster’ is another such example.